In an eggshell...

 - Mainly, AMH and AFC are used as the gold standard markers to check ovarian reserve

-- AMH is a blood test while AFC is an ultrasound test
+- AMH is a blood test for egg count while AFC is an ultrasound test

 What if we told you, it’s possible to take a sneak peek at your fertility?